scottwernervt/ember-notifier/tests/dummy/app/docs/options/template.md

 # Options

-Notification options can be set globally and overridden at run time when adding a notification.
+Notification options can be set globally and overridden at run time.

 ## Global

-In `config/environment.js`, you can override the service defaults in the `emberNotifier` object:
+In `config/environment.js`, the service defaults can be overridden using the `emberNotifier` object:

 {{docs-snippet name="global-options.js" title="config/environment.js"}}

-The position can be set to: `is-top`, `is-top-left`, `is-top-right`, `is-bottom`, `is-bottom-left`, or `is-bottom-right`.
+The notification position can be set to: `is-top`, `is-top-left`, `is-top-right`, `is-bottom`, `is-bottom-left`, or `is-bottom-right`.

 ## Notification

 The global options can be overriden per notification.
-In addition, extra options like `onRemove()` and `contentComponent` can be included.
+Extra options such as `onRemove()` and `contentComponent` can be included.

 {{docs-snippet name="notification-options.js" title="component.js"}}